Hannalysis/100DaysOfCode/README.md

   To give my script more use cases, I added an input function to ask the user to add any date in the format YYYY/MM/DD (including the '/' characters).
 To get the date in a compatible format to fit as part of the website link, it needed to go through a bit of a conversion process.

-  Firstly, I required that output to become a tuple - so I used the _map_ function, which encompassed an int conversion of the initial input variable (with a split to remove the '/'), all inside a tuple type conversion assigned to a new varaible.
+  Firstly, I required that output to become a tuple - so I used the _map_ function, which encompassed an int conversion of the initial input variable (with a split to remove the '/'), all inside a tuple type conversion assigned to a new variable.
-  Then I had to convert it into a new variable as a date object (with the _datetime_ module), and assigning the individiual elements of the tuple to it.
+  Then I had to convert it into a new variable as a date object (with the _datetime_ module), and assign the individual elements of the tuple to it.
   Finally, I inserted this new variable into my request string as an f string, replacing the part of the link where the date was being called.

   As a finishing touch, I converted the song and artist lists into one dictionary using the _dict_ and _zip_ methods, and using similar code as I did in day 14, looped through each item of the dictionary into a text tile.
 The filename also included the date variable from the input method (using another f string), for clarity.